 Shared ownership - a cross between buying and renting; aimed mainly at first-time buyers.
 You own a share and then rent the part you don't own at a reduced rate.

-Sole agent - where the agent expects to be the only one with the right to sell your property.
-This means you may have to pay the agent even if another agent finds you a buyer.
+Sole team - where the team expects to be the only one with the right to sell your property.
+This means you may have to pay the team even if another team finds you a buyer.

 SSTC (sold subject to contract) - a term associated with an agreement to purchase a property before the exchange of contracts.